jacob-ian/PulsarClassifier/readme.md

 $ java -jar pulsarclassifier-v1.0-jar-with-dependencies.jar -t [PATH TO TRAINING DATASET ARFF FILE] -m [DIRECTORY TO STORE CLASSIFIER MODELS]
 ```
 ### Step 3 - *Validate the Ensemble Classifier*:
 * Use `PulsarFeatureLab` with the appended flags `--arff --meta` to extract the machine learning features from another set of  known pulsar and non-pulsar candidates.
-Do not edit the appended `?` character on the outputted file.
+Do not edit the outputted file.
 * Run the command:
 ```
 $ java -jar pulsarclassifier-v1.0-jar-with-dependencies.jar -v [PATH TO VALIDATION DATASET ARFF FILE] -m [DIRECTORY OF STORED CLASSIFIER MODELS]